chrisjwaddell/console-log-plus/README.md

 	"description": "Log with extra features globally.
 Use debugger or breakpoint if applicable."
 }
 ```

-Console Log Plus works on the fact that you can run simple, well tested functions from within a console.log statement.

 You can add settings for the message color and size.
 You can have categories of logs.
 It's best to have a basic few categories and to keep them similar from project to project.